What should i do if i want to try forex trading?

 • Learn Forex Basics

-Understand terms like pips, spreads, leverage, margin, and currency pairs.
+Understand terms like pips, spreads, leverage, margin, lot sizes, swaps, slippage, and currency pairs.
+Learn how bid and ask prices work and how brokers earn through spreads or commissions.

 • Study Market Analysis

-Dive into technical analysis (using charts, trends, indicators) and fundamental analysis (using economic news, interest rates, etc.) to understand market movements.
+Dive into technical analysis (using charts, trends, indicators, chart structures, and price action) and fundamental analysis (using economic news, interest rates, GDP data, inflation statistics, and central bank statements) to understand market movements.

-It is also a good idea to learn about things that are not forex-specific, but can help you make better decisions, e.g. learning about logical fallacies, learning about macro economy, and learning about market psychology.
+It is also a good idea to learn about things that are not forex-specific, but can help you make better decisions, e.g. learning about logical fallacies, probability theory, statistics, macro economy, and market psychology.
+Understanding cognitive biases such as confirmation bias or recency bias can make a substantial difference in trading outcomes.
+Forex trading is not only a technical activity; it is also a decision-making activity under uncertainty.

 Get One or More Free Demo Accounts